fungenomics/scCoAnnotate/README.md

 # scCoAnnotate <img src ="https://user-images.githubusercontent.com/59002771/130340419-3d1eff0b-ecb2-4104-9bf4-1bb968aff433.png" width="50" height="50">

+scRNA-seq based prediction of cell-types using an automated Snakemake pipeline to produce a consensus of several prediction tools.

 # Summary

-scRNA-seq based prediction of cell-types using a fast and efficient Snakemake pipeline to increase automation and reduce the need to run several scripts and experiments.
 The pipeline allows the user to select what single-cell annotation tools they want to run on a selected reference to annotate a list of query datasets.
 It then outputs a consensus of the predictions across tools selected.
 This pipeline trains classifiers on genes common to the reference and all query datasets.
 The pipeline also features parallelization options to exploit the computational resources available.

 # Installation and Dependencies

+* Install or load [R](https://www.r-project.org/) version 4.2.2 and Python version 3.6.5.

-Install [Snakemake](https://snakemake.readthedocs.io/en/stable/) in your linux environment.
+* Install [Snakemake](https://snakemake.readthedocs.io/en/stable/) version 5.32.0 in your linux environment.

-You need to have have [R](https://www.r-project.org/) Version 4.0.5 and Python 3.6.5.

 ```bash
 $ conda activate base
 $ mamba create -c conda-forge -c bioconda -n snakemake snakemake
 ```

-You need to also install all the dependancies for the tools you plan on using.
-You have to copy everything present in this repository and not break paths because it would disrupt the dependancies.
-One note is to change the paths in run_ACTINN.py to match your own directories when you clone the repository.
-The paths are in lines 44,45,49.

-Current version of snakemake is snakemake/5.32.0
+* Install all the dependencies for the tools you plan on using.
+See [the list of dependencies below](#Required-packages)

+* Clone this repository into your directory of choice

 # Quickstart

-Using snakemake is straight forward and simple.
-The rules and processes are arranged as per this rule graph:
+The processes of the snakemake pipeline are arranged as per this rule graph:

+![dag](https://user-images.githubusercontent.com/59002771/191146873-5c680bbd-d11c-418c-ae96-7662ee7f99ed.png)

 Rule preprocess gets the common genes and creates temporary reference and query datasets based ob the common genes.
-Rule concat appends all predictions into one tab seperate file (prediction_summary.tsv) and gets the consensus prediction
+Rule concat appends all predictions into one tab seperate file (`prediction_summary.tsv`) and gets the consensus prediction.

-![dag](https://user-images.githubusercontent.com/59002771/191146873-5c680bbd-d11c-418c-ae96-7662ee7f99ed.png)

-You need to set everything up in a config file and then run the following command:
+After preparing your config file, you can run the pipeline with the following command:

 ```bash
 snakemake --use-conda --configfile config.yml --cores 3
 ```

-##  Config File:
+##  Config file template
 ```yaml
 # target directory
 output_dir: <path to outputs directory>